Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 - Driver’s license numbers

-Note: If the driver isn’t the owner of the car, you’ll need to get the owner’s name and contact information as well.
+If the driver isn’t the owner of the car, you’ll need to get the owner’s name and contact information as well.

-- A well drawn diagram of the accident scene:
+Diagram of the accident scene:

 - Location of the cars immediately before and after the collision